WebSocket Communication Protocol

 }

-• reason values can be "wake_word_detected" or others.
+• reason value can be "wake_word_detected" or others.

 4. Wake Word Detected

-• Used by the client to inform the server that a wake word has been detected.
+• Used by client to inform server that wake word is detected.

 • Example: